li-yichen/homemade-avery-ucsb-linker/README.md

          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;then upload the two tsv files when asked
          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;download of .json files should automatically start
 THEN copy their contents into the variables 'journals' and 'journalsNo' in the beep.js file (it's the very long dictionary variable.)
-2. **if you would like to ~~rewrite~~improve the code:** any help is appreciated. to contribute to this repository, please email the owner(s) of this repository about what you plan on changing, and *so that they could add you as an owner on the firefox add-on project page* to facilitate updates.
+2. **if you would like to ~~rewrite~~iMprOvE the code:** any help is appreciated. to contribute to this repository, please email the owner(s) of this repository about what you plan on changing, and *so that they could add you as an owner on the firefox add-on project page* to facilitate updates.
 3. **contact info**: https://github.com/li-yichen, yichenli@ucsb.edu

 ## privacy \*<|:-)